-Leaving the 3rd Floor
+Leaving the 2nd Floor

-After you've built your puppet, you'll head back towards the elevator or the 3rd Floor staircase and take that down to the 2nd Floor for the Museum, Mainstage Theater, Museum Store, Special Exhibits Gallery, or the main exit.
-You can take the stairs or the elevator all the way down to the 1st Floor for Harlequin Hall or the Downstairs Theater.
+After you've built your puppet, you'll head back towards the elevator or the 2nd Floor staircase and take that down to the 1st Floor for the Museum, Mainstage Theater, Museum Store, Special Exhibits Gallery, or the main exit.
+You can take the stairs or the elevator all the way down to the Ground Floor for Harlequin Hall or the Downstairs Theater.

-The restrooms on the 3rd Floor are located between the first and middle classrooms, across from the puppet display case.
+The restrooms on the 2nd Floor are located between the first and middle classrooms.
 There's a water fountain here, too.